Shared Dialogue, Shared Space, II

 Seaman Avenue at Isham Street in Manhattan

 From 12 to 3 pm, Ayana Evans and Lisette Morel will perform Run to Your Friend Until You Can’t Anymore at the main entrance to the park on Seaman Avenue at Isham Street.
 The artists will run to one another from opposite directions for three hours, powerfully representing physical endurance and love for friends, family, and others.

 From 12 to 4 pm, Hannes Bend invites park visitors to “relaxing metaNoYa” – a soothing deep breathing experience.
-The meditative artistic experience will take place near the Tree of Peace lawn in the park and offers to calm down on the grass and connect with one’s breathing.
+The meditative artistic experience will take place near the Tree of Peace lawn on the northside of the park and offers to calm down on the grass and connect with one’s breathing.
 The Tree of Peace lawn is also accessible from Indian Road and W 218 Street.

 From 12 to 4 pm, Scott Braun brings his Decency Project to NYC, making wooden spoons and engaging participants in conversation on what it means to be human, using craft and labor as communal conduit near the Tree of Peace lawn on the northside of the park toward Indian Road.

 From 12 to 4 pm, Monnero Guervil will offer Domino Discussions, a Domino playing experience, inviting park visitors to everyday conversations while playing and watching the games at the main entrance to the park on Seaman Avenue at Isham Street.

-From 2 to 4 pm, Hayoon Jay Lee and Jongil Ma will present Walk with Art, leading a number of artists in an artistic T-shirt to walk through the park.
+From 2 to 4 pm, Hayoon Jay Lee and Jongil Ma will present Walking With Art, leading a number of artists in an artistic T-shirt to walk through the park.
 While walking, the participants will share dialogues about current relevant issues facing the Korean immigrant community and the Inwood immigrant community.

 The walk will start from the main entrance to the park on Seaman Avenue at Isham Street.

-The purpose of bringing together these pioneering performative artwork is to engage diverse park visitors in a collective dialogue and ownership over our shared spaces through art.
-Fostering dialogues between artists and the public, and between Asian and other ethnic Americans, the project contributes to bridging social networks within and between communities at this critical time of rising violence, xenophobia against Asian Americans, and BLM movements.
-The project also advances equal access to art and cultural rights, a neglected category of human rights while channeling people’s emotional lives to become more positive resilient individuals during the recovery process from COVID-19.
+The purpose of bringing together these pioneering performative artwork is to engage diverse park visitors in a collective dialogue and produce a sense of ownership over our shared spaces at this critical time of rising violence, xenophobia against Asian Americans, and BLM movements.
+The project also advances equal access to art and cultural rights, a neglected category of human rights, while channeling New Yorkers’ emotional lives to become more positive resilient individuals during the recovery process from COVID-19.
 A quadrilingual catalogue in English, Spanish, Chinese, and Korean will be made available on print and online at kafny.org, following the event in order to further connect communities that are often culturally isolated from one another, an isolation which is exacerbated in these challenging coronavirus times.

 Inwood Hill Park is wheelchair accessible.